NicodemusGurion/nicodemusgurion.github.io/_includes/QH/K-O.md

 > Ibn 'Abbas said...
 The Prophet on his death-bed, gave three orders saying, "Expel the pagans from the Arabian Peninsula, respect and give gifts to the foreign delegates as you have seen me dealing with them."
 I forgot the third (order)"...

-What's that, Ibn Abbas?
+What was that, Ibn Abbas?
 The last order of Muhammad wasn't noteworthy enough to even commit to memory?
 But hey, at least you remembered the part about genocide, huh?

 ### What was the last words of Muhammad? {#last-words}